Making Pumpkin Cinnamon Rolls has never been easier nor more delicious!

 I am ALWAYS craving cinnamon rolls, but too lazy to make up a batch and wait for hours or heaven forbid, overnight.
 I had just read my friend Kelly’s blog about her pizza dough cinnamon rolls, so I knew it could be done.

-I set to making it happen!
-The first batch was delicious and consumed fully within one hour pleasedonttellanyone, but I made three more batches just to make sure the recipe was perfect.
+I set to make it happen!
+The first batch was delicious and consumed fully within one-hour pleasedonttellanyone, but I made three more batches just to make sure the recipe was perfect.
 It was perfect every time!